 The next page is redacted.
 The briefing sheet moved onto the possible question whether the Government should do more to stop Assange from being extradited to Sweden.
 A month before becoming Foreign Minister, Carr used his blog to slam the role of judges as prosecutors in the Swedish legal system as “an outrage by Australian standards”.
 But as a representative of the Australian Government Carr had to express “confidence in the integrity of judicial processes of Sweden”.

 The briefing said Assange was welcome home “once international orders preventing his travel have been lifted”.
 An extradition was a matter for the Attorney-General though Assange could fight an order in Australian courts.
-There should be no comment on Assange’s eligibility to run as an Australian Senator as “suggested on Twitter”.
-It was Wikileaks’ own suggestion and while the response was to be handballed to the A-G, it was Senator Carr’s own opinion that “Assange has not been charged with an offence in Sweden or elsewhere”.
+There should be no comment on Assange’s eligibility to run for the senate as “suggested on Twitter”.
+It was Wikileaks’ suggestion and while the response was to be handballed to the A-G, it was Senator Carr’s opinion that “Assange has not been charged with an offence in Sweden or elsewhere”.

-The secrecy of the Department files on Assange continued with 10 more redacted pages.
-There followed a cable from Washington marked “routine, information only”.
+Then 10 more redacted pages followed by a cable from Washington marked “routine, information only”.
 The cable provided a summary of the Manning case including the links to Assange and Wikileaks.
 These included file-sharing, contact details and on-line chat.
 Though not explicitly stated in the cable, prosecutors were building a case against Assange.

 This possibility was raised by another similarly undated “routine” cable which said the US has been investigating Assange for more than 12 months.
 An unconfirmed grand jury was empanelled in Virginia in 2010 but but no one involved is allowed to talk about it and the US refuses to confirm its existence.
 The cable also quotes commentary which suggests a successful US prosecution of Assange would be “challenging and complicated”.
 Possible charges could include accessing computers without authorisation, theft of US property, disclosing prohibited material or criminal conspiracy to “defraud the US”.